QafooLabs/symfony2-workshop/README.md

 This repository hosts a Symfony2 application used for Symfony Testing and Doctrine2 workshops.
-It is a derivation of the Symfony Standard Distribution that is explicitly build for teaching Doctrine2 in a Symfony2 application.
+It is a derivation of the Symfony Standard Distribution that is explicitly build for teaching Functional Testing in a Symfony2 application.

 ## Installation

-When you have trouble intalling this application before a workshop, send me an email to ``benjamin@qafoo.com`` with your errors/problems and I try to help you.
+When you have trouble intalling this application before a workshop, send an email to ``contact@qafoo.com`` with your errors/problems and we try to help you.

 If you don't have Composer installed, go to: http://getcomposer.org/download/ Install Composer as described.